 - Ignore the error. - ◆ Edit the DC Agent dc_config.txt file to change the value of the false domain controller entry from on to off.
-See Configure which domain controllers DC Agent polls, page 8, for instructions.
+See Configure which domain controllers DC Agent polls, page 9, for instructions.

 This error results from the DC Agent automatic domain discovery process, used to identify new domains and domain controllers.
-It can also occur when DC Agent tries to connect to a Windows XP machine that is broadcasting itself as the master browser for a non-company domain or workgroup.